 All programmes are for those aged 18 years and above.
 There is no charge as they are fully NHS funded.
 All sessions are approximately 1.5 hours in duration and are delivered in a group setting.
 There is an expectation that participants will complete the full programme as far as is reasonably possible.

 Siân Davies – Health Improvement Practitioner (Mental Health & Wellbeing).
 Siân has a Masters Degree in Psychology and a Postgraduate Diploma in Cognitive Behavioural Approaches and has previously worked within the charity sector within mental health, wellbeing and criminal justice.
-She delivers mental health and wellbeing sessions within the community including the ‘Living Life to the Full’ programme.
+She delivers our mental health and wellbeing sessions within the community including the Adult Resilience and Stress Less programmes.
+Siân has also completed her Level 2 in Fitness Instructing and her Pre and Post Natal Yoga Training.

 To get in touch with the team, you can contact us on the details below during normal office hours (Monday – Friday 8am-4pm) or leave a message: